pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

 # Enable TLS for DM

-This document describes how to enable TLS between components of the DM cluster in Kubernetes and how to synchronously enable TLS-authenticated MySQL/TiDB database of MySQL client using the DM cluster.
+This document describes how to enable TLS between components of the DM cluster in Kubernetes and how to use DM to migrate data between MySQL/TiDB databases that enable TLS for the MySQL client.

 ## Enable TLS between DM components

-TiDB Operator supported enabling TLS between components of the DM cluster in Kubernetes since v1.2.
+Starting from v1.2, TiDB Operator supports enabling TLS between components of the DM cluster in Kubernetes.

 To enable TLS between components of the DM cluster, perform the following steps: